lukso-network/website-support-center/docs/general/community/community.md

 We're very active so you can speak to our support teams, devs, designers....pretty much anyone.

 Most importantly, you'll find the community here.
-People building apps on LUKSO, people using LUKSO.
+People building dapps on LUKSO, or LUKSO dApps users.